Understanding the invader-driven replicator dynamics: Random uniform and probability of species coexistence

-We note that, trivially, this Theorem \ref{thm:prob} is consistent with the Proposition \ref{prop:1unstable}. \\ \\ To compute \eqref{eq:prob-simple}, we suggest that Monte Carlo (MC) methods are appropriate.
+\paragraph{Numerical computation of the probability distribution $P(n=k|N)$} To compute \eqref{eq:prob-simple}, we suggest that Monte Carlo (MC) methods are appropriate.
 In which, MC methods, or MC experiments, are a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results.

 We suggest MC methods because the integrand is high dimensional, non-smooth (indicator and $\max$), and has boundary singularities $\big((1-u_j)^{-2},\dots, (k-\sum u_j)^{-(N-k)}\big)$.
 These features break the smoothness assumptions behind tensor-product/adaptive quadrature and sparse grids (cost blows up with $k$ and accuracy deteriorates near corners), whereas MC’s $O(M^{-1/2})$ error is dimension- and smoothness-agnostic.